Configuration

 Django Example

 See a full example repo (this repo includes a react frontend and a django backend) here.
-A few other things you'd want to do:

 • Install dj-database-url package to easily get the right database configuration.
 You can add this to your requirements.txt file.